YehudaGold/storybook-addon-code-controls/README.md

 - `yarn start` runs babel in watch mode and starts Storybook
 - `yarn build` build and package your addon code

-### Switch from TypeScript to JavaScript

-Don't want to use TypeScript?
-We offer a handy eject command: `yarn eject-ts`

-This will convert all code to JS.
-It is a destructive process, so we recommended running this before you start writing any code.

 ## What's included?

 ![Demo](https://user-images.githubusercontent.com/42671/107857205-e7044380-6dfa-11eb-8718-ad02e3ba1a3f.gif)